What Are The Best Small Parrots As Pets?

 best small parrots as petsThe parrotlet is the smallest parrot species, and not quite as popular as the budgie.

-Parrotlets come in several varieties, each with its own unique traits.
 However, one thing that they all have in common is that they can make wonderful pets with proper care.
-Parrotlets need a lot of socialization and exercise, so it’s important that those who adopt them have lots of spare time to spend with them.
-Some can learn to talk, but even those that don’t tend to have large personalities that shine through in their antics.
+Parrotlets need a lot of socialization and exercise, so those who adopt them must have lots of spare time to spend with them.
+Some can learn to talk, but even those who don’t tend to have large personalities that shine through in their antics.

 Budgies:

-Budgies are pretty, small and easy to take care of.
-They can be finger trained and can also be taught to speak, but will take longer to learn than their bigger counterparts.budgies as pets
+Budgies are pretty, small, and easy to take care of.
+They can be finger-trained and can also be taught to speak, but will take longer to learn than their bigger counterparts.budgies as pets

-They are great for children, because they don’t have massive beaks, but your child needs to be taught how to handle the bird gently.
+They are great for children because they don’t have massive beaks, but your child needs to be taught how to handle the bird gently.
 Budgies are very social and like to have a partner.
-They are a bit aggressive towards other bird types and it is not a good idea to put them in an avairy with other types of birds.
+They are a bit aggressive towards other bird types and it is not a good idea to put them in an aviary with other types of birds.
 They can however be put with cockatiels, although they do tend to bully the cockatiels.

 They chatter softly and are not too loud like some of their bigger counterparts.